 “In Africa I took several 3:30 am meetings to be able to keep my clients happy,” says O’Donnell.
 “It’s not your right to switch time zones on your clients every three months, every week.
 That’s not the way the rest of the world is working yet.”

-There are several great time zone apps to help you avoid getting mixed up, including the Time and Date Meeting Planner (the popular app Doodle also lets you take time zone into consideration); Every Time Zone, which helps you visualize what time it is in different parts of the world; the simple and self explanatory Time Zone Converter; and of course Google’s Boomerang, which helps you schedule emails so you don’t have to bother a client during their off hours.
+There are several great time zone apps to help you avoid getting mixed up, including the Time and Date Meeting Planner (the popular app Doodle also lets you take time zone into consideration); Every Time Zone, which helps you visualize what time it is in different parts of the world; the simple and self explanatory Time Zone Converter; Google’s Boomerang, which helps you schedule emails so you don’t have to bother a client during their off hours; similarly Right Inbox, another email management tool, helps you schedule emails to be sent later and use email reminders and templates too.

 You can also try to manage expectations with an automatic e-mail response message that clarifies what time zone you are in and within what hours people can expect a response.
 Lisa Munro, a writing coach and director of a university study abroad program who lives in Mérida, Mexico, practices a version of this with a message that says: “My working day may not be your working day.
 Please do not feel obliged to reply outside of your normal working hours.
 I also respect your time and hope to reduce unnecessary email.”